ATECoder/vba.core/src/test/cc.isr.core.testing.md

-# Testing the [cc.isr.Core] Workbook
+# Testing the [cc.isr.Core] and [cc.isr.Core.IO] Workbooks.

 [cc.isr.Core.Test] is an Excel workbook for testing the [cc.isr.core] workbook.

 ## Worksheets

-The [cc.isr.Core.Test] workbook includes two worksheets:
+The [cc.isr.Core.Test] workbook includes the following worksheet:

 * TestSheet -- To run unit tests.